 “You’re not a cop looking for a murderer.
 You’re crazy, Cornell.
 You oughta be put away.”

 “Sure.
 Why don’t you call a policeman?”

 Law enforcement isn’t just unallied with the working class; it is pitted against it.
-This point is made in the text of Cornell Woolrich’s The Black Curtain, on which Street of Chance is based.
+This point is made in the text of Cornell Woolrich’s The Black Curtain (Ballantine Books, 1982, 78-79), the novel on which Street of Chance is based.